Wondering where to stay and how to get around once you get into Portland? We have a bunch of great resources for you.

 If you’re flying into Portland Airport (PDX), we recommend taking the MAX into downtown Portland (service to downtown Portland runs between 5 am and midnight).
 There is a MAX station for the Red Line in the airport itself.
 You may purchase MAX tickets from a ticket machine at the airport.
 Be sure to buy a ticket before boarding the train.

-Streetcars and Buses¶
+Streetcars and buses¶

 If you are planning on using MAX, Portland Streetcar and/or city buses frequently during your stay, it may be worth investing in the Hop Fastpass fare card system.

 Portland has both Lyft and Uber, and they are quite popular.
-If you still prefer local taxi companies, here are a few recommendations:
+If you prefer local taxi companies, here are a few recommendations:

 Please note that it is not common to hail taxis in Portland, and that your best bet is to call in advance.

-Driving to Crystal Ballroom¶
+Driving to Revolution Hall¶